-Though peridot is widely recognized by its brilliant lime green glow, the origin of this gemstone’s name is unclear.
+Though peridot is widely recognized for its brilliant lime green glow, the origin of this gemstone’s name is unclear.
 Most scholars agree that the word “peridot” is derived from the Arabic faridat, which means “gem;” however, some believe it’s rooted in the Greek word peridona, meaning “giving plenty.”
 Perhaps that’s why peridot was, according to lore, associated with prosperity and good fortune.

 Peridot is the rare gem-quality variety of the common mineral olivine, which forms deep inside the Earth’s mantle and is brought to the surface by volcanoes.
 In Hawaii, peridot once symbolized the tears of Pele, the volcano goddess of fire who controls the flow of lava.
 Rarely, peridot is also found inside meteorites.